 Day 1: Arrive Killybegs.

 Your bike tour begins in the bustling fishing port of Killybegs.
 This is where much of Ireland’s Atlantic catch is landed.
 Settle into your accommodation in the town centre – overlooking the harbour.
-Explore the piers, narrow streets and excellent restaurants of this pleasant town.
+Explore the piers, narrow streets pubs and restaurants of this pleasant town.

 Day 2: Killybegs to Carrick.
 21/24/35 km